Closed Sets and Operators thereon: Representations, Computability and Complexity: Comparing representations of sets

 Non-polynomial-time computability: Any (deterministic) computation of $b$ and $r$ must necessarily be unbounded in $n$ (and, obviously, $|\phi|$), simply because the \emph{values} of both $b$ and $r$ are usually unbounded in $n$.
 The same is true for an inner point $a$ since it depends on (the unknown) inner radius parameter $r$; take $S = \cball(a,2^{-r})$, $a \in \ID^d_r \setminus \ID^d_{r-1}$ as an example. \qedhere \end{enumerate} \end{proof}

-\Cref{thm:enrichments-wmem}(2) covers, in fact, \emph{several} constellations of enrichments of $\wmemrep$ because it implies, roughly said, \emph{``if we can not deduce $\chi_3$ from $\wmemrep[d]$ and two-thirds of other information ($\chi_1$ and $\chi_2$), then particularly neither none nor one-third of it would help, too''}.
+\Cref{thm:enrichments-wmem}(2) covers, in fact, \emph{several} constellations of enrichments of $\wmemrep$ because it asserts that, informally, \emph{``if we can not deduce $\chi_3$ from $\wmemrep[d]$ and two-thirds of other information ($\chi_1$ and $\chi_2$), then particularly neither none nor one-third of it would help, too''}.